joequery/SnipSnip/README.md

 need to create programming language/frameworks categories by going to `Manage languages -> Add language`.
 After you have created your categories, you can begin creating and searching for code snippets.
-A more detailed how-to guide is in progress.
+A more detailed how-to guide is in the works!